Original Sin (2001 film): Production

 It was rumored that the chemistry between Jolie and Banderas led to a relationship, which they denied.
-The film had to be cut to achieve a R-rating, which director Michael Cristofer called censorship.
+The film had to be cut to achieve an R-rating, which director Michael Cristofer called censorship.

 Reception

+Critical response

-On Rotten Tomatoes the film has a 12% approval rating based on 90 reviews and an average rating of 3.40/10.
+On Rotten Tomatoes the film has a 12% approval rating based on 91 reviews and an average rating of 3.40/10.
 The site's consensus states: "Laughably melodramatic, Original Sin features bad acting, poor dialogue and even worse plotting."
 On Metacritic, it has a score of 33 based on reviews from 24 critics, indicating generally unfavorable reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the movie a positive review, and said about Jolie's performance: "Jolie continues to stalk through pictures entirely on her own terms.
 Her presence is like a dare-ya for a man.
 There's dialogue in this movie so overwrought, it's almost literally unspeakable, and she survives it by biting it off contemptuously and spitting it out."

+Accolades

 Angelina Jolie was nominated for a Golden Raspberry Award for Worst Actress for her work in both this film and Lara Croft: Tomb Raider.